Lima (actress)

 Lima is a Bangladeshi film actress.

+Career

+Shamima Ali Lima was born on 22 September 1979 in Daudkandi, Comilla.
+She grew up in Dhaka.
+Lima is the eldest of the three sisters.
+She started acting since childhood.
+9-year-old little Lima started her journey in the industry.
+Gradually he started doing well in acting, dancing and singing.
+Then joined the movie.
+The 90s film 'Prem Geet' changed Lima's career.
+The film was released in 1993.

+Nineties actress Lima.
+Acted with actors like Salman Shah, Alamgir, Omar Sani.
+She gained popularity by acting in 25 movies in just 8 years of acting career.
+At the end of 1998, she suddenly walked away from acting.

 Biography

 Lima acted in Premjuddho in 1994 where her co-star was Salman Shah.
 In 1995 she acted in Konyadan where Salman Shah was her co-star too.
 In the last part of 90s she left Dhallywood.
 Then she connected herself with the business Beauty Parlour in New Market and Mohammadpur.
 She is now living in the United States.